LiaoJinpeng/Code4SegRetinalLayer/README.md

 - pip install tqdm

 Please mannually install additional packages if there is a error raise by Python.
+Further details of packages are available on 'TensorFlow29.yml' file.

 4. Please read detailly to understand how to configure a conda virtual environment.
 - Find 'Existing conda environment' in the following URL and configure your created virtual environment in Step 2&3 above: https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html